 - Many of your obligations can be met by having simple conversations with people coming onto your farm and pointing out relevant risks.

 Finally, you head home with a tell-all manual and the templates you need to complete the paperwork at home.
-There are also additional resources on the B+LNZ website.

 Key message: SLAM

 Farmers who’ve attended the workshops have similar feedback: The workshops are well structured, yet have an informal feel.
 They appreciate the open two-way communication and value the fact there is a WorkSafe rep there who is happy to answer questions.